surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 ## Closing thoughts

-The context of this was all about `[PSCustomObject]`, but a lot of this information applies to objects in general.
+The context of this was all about `[pscustomobject]`, but a lot of this information applies to objects in general.

 I have seen most of these features in passing before but never saw them presented as a collection of